tobiastimm/frontend-coding-first-steps/src/05/README.md

 If you create columns within the `thead` it is recommended to use `th` instead of `td`.

-> Via the attribute `colspan` you can stretch a column over multiple cells
+> Via the attribute `colspan`, you can stretch a column over multiple cells

 ## Goals